 I received a sample of the Hollister M9 deodorant and I’ve been using thoroughly over the past week.

-In this review, I’ll cover the products use, effectiveness and cost.
+In this review, I’ll cover the product’s use, effectiveness, and cost.

-The liquid is blue, like the SG3 product and also doesn’t smell like much (it almost has a slight Play-Doh scent) – these drops are intended to eliminate the odor in your pouch, rather than add any new scents to it.
+The liquid is blue, like the SG3 product, and also doesn’t smell like much (it almost has a slight Play-Doh scent) – these drops are intended to eliminate the odor in your pouch, rather than add any new scents to it.

 At the time of this writing (Nov 2013), the cost of a 240ml bottle is CDN$30 and about US$18.
 Hollister also offers a 30ml size as well (Hollister #7715), which is great for travel bags.
 This product is sold worldwide.

 The M9 drops easy to find, and almost any ostomy supplier will carry them.
-The product does help with neutralizing odor in most cases and many ostomates swear by it.
+The product does help with neutralizing odor in most cases, and many ostomates swear by it.

 If you’re interested in trying the M9 drops out, contact your local Hollister office and request a sample.